verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Update Attributes** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/4-extended-block/index.js` ]

 ^
-- Add in the update attributes function inline as normal.
+- Add in the update attributes function in line as normal.
 - You need an extra function to make this work...
-Gutenberg wrapps every block in a parent container that you can't change in the edit object
+Gutenberg wraps every block in a parent container that you can't change in the edit object
 - the getEditWrapperProps function adds a data-align attribute to parent container of each block, which will automatically change the width of the parent container of the block - this is needed to make the block full width.

 ---